 Dorf acknowledges that this view invites judicial discretion regarding the limits of a "reasonable" interpretation, as there is no discernible bright line between the minting of a \$100 coin ("reasonable"), and a \$1 trillion-dollar coin ("unreasonable").
-193 He concludes, however, that in the case of the \$1 trillion coin the answer is "straightforward: [r]easonable people can differ about whether Treasury can mint a \$100,000 coin (which is the highest value U.S. currency ever printed), but no reasonable person would put a trillion-dollar coin on the permissible side of the line."
-194 Additionally, he argues that this reasonability test would apply equally to instances where the Treasury attempted to mint 20 million \$100,000 coins, or 200 million \$10,000 coins, since such actions would also be intended to "evade the statutes that limit money creation and borrowing," and hence would constitute an unreasonable interpretation of § 5112(k).
-195
+254 He concludes, however, that in the case of the \$1 trillion coin the answer is "straightforward: [r]easonable people can differ about whether Treasury can mint a \$100,000 coin (which is the highest value U.S. currency ever printed), but no reasonable person would put a trillion-dollar coin on the permissible side of the line."
+Additionally, he argues that this reasonability test would apply equally to instances where the Treasury attempted to mint twenty million \$100,000 coins, or 200 million \$10,000 coins, since such actions would also be intended to "evade the statutes that limit money creation and borrowing," and hence would constitute an unreasonable interpretation of \$5112(k).
+256

 This argument is unpersuasive, for three reasons.
-First, although Dorf is correct that U.S. currency notes are presently statutorily capped at \$300 million, in practice this is because they have been effectively replaced by Federal Reserve notes, which enjoy no similar legislatively imposed limit.
-Indeed, the Federal Reserve Bank of Richmond notes that U.S. currency notes were discontinued in 1971 precisely because they "serve[d] no function that [wa]s not already served by Federal Reserve notes."
-196
+First, although Dorf is correct that U.S. currency notes are presently statutorily capped at \$300 million,257 in practice this is because they have been effectively replaced by Federal Reserve notes, which enjoy no similar legislatively imposed limit.
+Indeed, the Treasury notes that U.S. currency notes were discontinued in 1971 precisely because they "serve[d] no function that [was] not already adequately served by Federal Reserve notes"258